tipitnet/chiliproject_etherpad_plugin/README.md

 * PAD_KEY: your Etherpad API key
 * PAD_DOMAIN: the main domain under your Chiliproject and Etherpad instances that are running.
   * This is a restriction of the plugin because Chiliproject needs to run in the same main domain as your Etherpad instance.
-  * If your Etherpad instance is running under *etherpad.yourdomain.com* and your Chiliproject instance is running under *chiliproject.your.com*, then PAD_DOMAIN should be set to ".yourdomain.com"
+  * If your Etherpad instance is running under *etherpad.yourdomain.com* and your Chiliproject instance is also running under *chiliproject.yourdomain.com*, then PAD_DOMAIN should be set to ".yourdomain.com"

 ## Etherpad configuration